gneelies/Capstone/README.md

 3. How can Cyclistic use digital media as a tool to convert casual riders to members?

 For this case, Lily Moreno who is the director of marketing has assigned me as a junior data analyst to the first question: *How do annual members and casual riders use Cyclistic bikes differently?*
+Guiding Question: "How do annual members and casual riders use Cyclistic bikes differently?"

+Business Task: To find trends tha show how annual and casual riders use Cyclistic differently.
+Use these trends to give recommendations for the marketing team to run casual riders into members.
+Shareholders: Marketing team and Executive team.

 ### Step 2: Prepare